tlapinsk/byte-data-insights/README.md

 Assuming you have already cloned the repository, unzipped the `items_purchased.tar.xz`, and have Jupyter Notebook running.

-Open `Data Feeder.ipynb` and replace your Postgres username where necessary (one in each cell)
+Open `Data Feeder.ipynb` and replace your Postgres username where necessary (one in each cell).

 You should then be able to Run All cells and monitor Postgres to see the tables being created / updated.